Lauramiralex/Nanoporem6Apipeline/README.md

 # Pipeline for Nanopore Data Analysis

 This pipeline is designed for the analysis of Nanopore sequencing data, specifically POD5 files.
-It processes experimental and control group data by performing basecalling and genome alignment followed by differentially methylated region (DMR) analysis.
+It processes experimental and control group data by performing basecalling and genome alignment, followed by differentially methylated region (DMR) analysis.

 # Introduction
 ## Biological Motivation

 High-resolution DNA sequencing and analysis are fundamental to modern biological research and clinical diagnostics.
 By extracting DNA material and subjecting it to high-throughput sequencing, we gain detailed insights into the genetic and epigenetic composition of a sample.
-This provides a foundation for studying gene regulation, disease mechanisms, evolutionary processes and  developmental biology.
+This provides a foundation for studying gene regulation, disease mechanisms, evolutionary processes, and developmental biology.

 Sequencing DNA allows researchers to determine the nucleotide sequence of specific genomic regions or even entire genomes.
-This information is essential for identifying genetic variations such as insertions or deletions, characterizing genes and their regulatory elements and investigating genome-wide changes in different biological conditions or individuals.
+This information is essential for identifying genetic variations such as insertions or deletions, characterizing genes and their regulatory elements, and investigating genome-wide changes under different biological conditions or between individuals.

 ## Nanopore